cybernetics/jk-db/README.md

 ## Features:
 1. Plain JDBC support
 2. ORM support based on JPA standards with hibernate as implementation.
-3. Support for web and desktop
+3. Transparent connection pooling support (Based on Apache DBCP)
+4. Support for any environment (Web or Desktop)
-4. Unified configurations for JDBC and ORM through unified simple config file
+5. Unified configurations for JDBC and ORM through unified simple config file (No need for persisitnce.xml or hibernate config)
-5. straight forward API
+6. straight forward API

 ## Usage :
 1- Create new maven project.